dmorse/pscf/doc/user-man/package.rst

 =====================================

 This page for how to use cmake to create a binary .dmg installer file for Mac OS X and a .deb or .rpm package for different variants of linux.
-This information is not relevant to most users, and is provided primarily for core developers.
+This information is not relevant to most users, and is provided only as reference for core developers.

 The first step in creating a package, for any operating system, is to follow the instruction given on the page about :ref:`install-compile-cmake-sec` for installing